calvinswaim/legacy_cpp-cinema4dsdk/README.md

 To compile using c4dmake, you must first install the Makefiles into the Cinema 4D plugins folder as described in the [repository][c4dmake].
 The destination folder must be called `.../Cinema 4D R15/plugins/api/`.

-After you have compiled the Cinema 4D API using c4dmake, you can invoke the Makefile for the Cinema4DSDK.
+This is a very simpley task.
+Please report any issues during the following steps to the [c4dmake][] issuetracker.

+    $ pwd
+    <...>/Cinema 4D R15/plugins/api
+    $ make lib
+    $ make lib DEBUG=true

+After this is complete without errors, you are __ready to compile__ the new Cinema 4D SDK.
+Please report any issues during the following steps to the issuetracker of the cpp-cinema4sdk repository.

     $ pwd
     <...>/Cinema 4D R15/plugins/cpp-cinema4dsdk